johl/dungeonofknowledge/README.md

 Greetings, adventurer!

 The sum of all human knowledge awaits you.
 You are about to enter the dungeons rumored to contain structures and systems to order the things in this world.

-You, a newly trained seeker of knowledge, are destined to bring order to the things lurking in the dungeons of knowledge, or die in the attempt.
+You, a newly trained initiate and an eager seeker of knowledge, are determined to bring order to the things lurking in the dungeons of knowledge, or die in the attempt.
 Your hour of destiny has come.
-For the sake of us all:
-Go bravely!
+For the sake of us all: Go bravely!

 How to play
 ===========

-This is a [roguelike](https://en.wikipedia.org/wiki/Roguelike), a role-playing video game characterized by a dungeon crawl through procedurally generated game levels, turn-based gameplay, tile-based graphics, and permanent death of the player-character.
+This is a [roguelike](https://en.wikipedia.org/wiki/Roguelike) game, a role-playing video game characterized by a dungeon crawl through procedurally generated game levels, turn-based gameplay, tile-based graphics, and possibly permanent death of the player-character.

 Items in the dungeon, known as entities, are generated from